tjcsl/director4/README.md

 * [Redis](https://redis.io/): Used by Django Channels on the manager as a channel layer
 * [PostgreSQL](https://www.postgresql.org/): Used by the manager as the relational database
 * [Nginx](https://nginx.org/): Used by the manager/orchestrator as a reverse proxy and for serving static files
-* [HAProxy](https://www.haproxy.org/): Used by the balancer to balance the load between the appservers
+* [HAProxy](https://www.haproxy.org/): Used by the router to balance the load between the appservers

 Each of the three components has specific Python dependencies described in each `Pipfile`.